mfem/web/src/annotated/ex3.md

 <div class="panel-body">
 The Nédélec basis functions are intrinsically vector-valued.
 In particular, they cannot be constructed as a Cartesian product of a scalar basis, unlike the vector-valued basis used in <a href="../ex2"></i>Example 2</a> for linear elasticity.
-In turn, these basis functions are typically nonzero in all components and their degree-of-freedom numbering does not represent their active vector components.
+In turn, these basis functions are typically nonzero in all components, and their degree-of-freedom numbering does not represent their active vector components.
 </div>
 </div>